 Per share results in the fourth quarter of 2018, compared with the fourth quarter of 2017 were positively impacted primarily by increased utilization of existing contracts with the U.S. Marshals Service (USMS), contributions from recent acquisitions, and business from newly signed state and federal contracts, which together offset continued, expected declines in California prisoner populations.
-Financial results in the fourth quarter of 2017, were also impacted by increased interest expense and higher salary and benefits expenses.
+Financial results in the fourth quarter of 2018, when compared with the fourth quarter of 2017, were also impacted by increased interest expense and higher salary and benefits expenses.
 The increase in interest expense impacted our financial results by approximately \$0.03 per share as a result of the combination of higher interest rates and a higher average debt balance resulting from acquisitions.